ericschreiber/Bachelorarbeit-Disentanglement-in-Reinforcement-Learning/README.md

 *GT_from_image.ipynb*     ->    Traines a NN to predict the location of paddles and the ball.
 This did not work fine because the form coming from the environment always changes.
 You have to train it differently.

 ## Cluster side
+The most important scripts are here up to date.
+They can be found in the cluster folder.
 ## Installation & Usage
 Install the conda environment on the cluster with
 ```bash